ThomasTJdev/nim_websitecreator/README.md

 - 1 Click Blogging posts directly from browser.
 - 1 Click Static web pages directly from browser.
 - Upload files and images (private or public) directly from browser.
-- Plugin manager to install, enable and disable plugins directly from browser.
+- Plugin Store integrated, enable and disable plugins directly from browser.
 - Custom title, meta description and keywords for each page, SEO friendly.
 - Custom head, navbar and footer, no hardcoded watermarks, links or logos.
 - Edit core or custom JS and CSS directly from browser, UI/UX Designer friendly.
-- WebP automatic Image and Photo Optimizations.
+- [WebP](https://caniuse.com/#feat=webp) automatic Image and Photo Optimizations.
-- Unsplash integrated to access the biggest free collection of images.
+- [Unsplash](https://unsplash.com/explore) integrated to access the biggest free collection of images.
 - Log Viewer directly from browser.
 - Auto-Rotating file Logger.
 - Server Info Page for Admins.